So are you wondering how to grow bananas at home but aren’t sure of what to do? Good for you- growing a banana tree is the simplest thing to do.

 - Place the pot under shelter or simply inside the house to protect it from frost, and strong wind and rain.

 - When in a pot, layer its solid with extra-thick mulch.

 - In case you have no choice but to place the potted banana outside, wrap its leaves with a blanket or clean cloth.
 This should protect it from frost.

 Plant the Banana in Company with Other Bananas

 - Position them at least 2 meters from each other.

 You are now a certified expert banana grower…

 As expected, it’s fairly easy to grow and take care of a banana tree.
 The only catch is that it can be quite meticulous especially if your environment and climate does not support it.

-In short, growing a banana tree in a harsh environment is actually difficult.
+In short, growing bananas in a harsh environment is actually difficult.

-With your full commitment to learn how to grow bananas at home, nothing would be impossible!
+But… With your full commitment to learn how to grow banana trees at home, nothing would be impossible!